microsoft/WindowsAppSDK/docs/Coding-Guidelines/GitCheckinToMainPolicy.md

 See [Final Decision: Release channels and cadences #637](https://github.com/microsoft/WindowsAppSDK/discussions/637) for the expectations of the various release channels.

+Note: If a contribution only modifies repo documentation and does not touch product code or assets an administrator is welcome to bypass build & test policies on the pull request to bypass build requirements.
+Other contribution policies such as code review requirements still apply.

 ## Policy: Preview and Stable (aka non-Experimental)

 The following requirements must be met to checkin non-Experimental changes to main: